-Myrna Pérez is deputy director of the Democracy Program at the Brennan Center for Justice at New York University School of Law.
+Myrna Pérez is director of the Voting Rights and Elections program at the Brennan Center for Justice and a Sojourners contributing editor.

 Posts By This Author